calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

-This is Part 1 of two blog posts that I'm writing to highlight my recent projects using density-based clustering to explore geospatial datasets and urban dynamics.
-In this post, I define and analyze taxi ridesharing efficiency using a public dataset of NYC yellow cab rides, and in Part 2 I adapt this approach to analyze urban density patterns across towns and cities in the US and abroad.
+This is Part 1 of two blog posts I'm writing to highlight my recent projects using density-based clustering to explore geospatial datasets and urban dynamics.
+In this post, I will define and analyze taxi ridesharing efficiency using a public dataset of NYC yellow cab rides, and in Part 2 I'll adapt this approach to analyze urban density patterns across towns and cities in the US and abroad.

 ---